Rohitdaddekar/SQL-Query-Application-using-OpenAI-LLM-Model/README.md

-## The Screenshot of the SQL qyery Application Using OpenAI LLM Model:
+## The Screenshot of the SQL query Application Using OpenAI LLM Model:

 ![Alt text](image.png)